hosuaa/cicd_learning/README.md

 **Where**: CI/CD pipelines are commonly used in software development projects such as web applications and mobile apps

 ## Tutorial on automated testing with Jenkins and a webhook

+Here is a detailed step by step walkthrough on how to create a jenkins job for automated testing and connecting it to GitHub using a webhook.

 jenkins:

 1. create job (named joshual-ci)